HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 2. Components/section 2-2 Semiconductors.md

 - *Anode*: The positive connection
 - *Cathode*: The negative connection, marked with a stripe {{< link id="T6B09" >}}

-Think of a diode like a one-way street—current can only flow in one direction.
+Think of a diode like a one-way street — current can only flow in one direction.
 But even when it’s flowing the right way, a diode doesn’t conduct perfectly.
 It takes a small amount of voltage just to get current moving; this is called the forward voltage drop (you might remember the concept of voltage drop from Section 1.2).
 That lost voltage turns into heat as electrical energy becomes thermal energy.
-Different types of diodes drop different amounts—for example, Schottky diodes typically have a lower forward voltage drop than regular silicon diodes.
+Different types of diodes drop different amounts — for example, Schottky diodes typically have a lower forward voltage drop than regular silicon diodes.

 One common use of diodes is in a *rectifier*, which changes alternating current (AC) into a varying direct current (DC) signal. {{< link id="T6D01" >}}